A Bitcoin address is a string of characters that serves a destination on the Bitcoin network.

 Balance vs. UTXO

-An address is not a balance.
+A Bitcoin address is not a balance.
 It is an identifier associated with unspent transaction outputs, or "UTXOs."
 What people call the "balance" at an address is simply the total value of all unspent outputs locked to it, visible to anyone on the ledger.

 When you hold bitcoin in self-custody, your addresses are not issued to you by any institution.
 It is a string of characters derived mathematically from a key you generated.
 Anyone who holds the corresponding private key controls the funds associated with that address, and no one else does.

-Addresses are designed to be shared publicly with the peoople and businesses you are transacting with.
+Addresses are designed to be shared publicly with the people and businesses you are transacting with.
 The address itself reveals nothing about the private key that generated it.
 Sharing it is how you receive bitcoin.

 P2PK (Pay to Public Key)